 Invasive non-native plants

 There are many non-native plant species in Northern Ireland which don’t cause problems.
-A few, however, can become invasive and upset the balance of the ecosystem.
+But, a few can become invasive and upset the balance of the ecosystem.
 They are often bigger, faster-growing or more aggressive than native species and may take over the habitat where they grow.

 Stop the spread of invasive non-native plants